Prickett's Fort State Park: Reconstruction

 The last written mention of Prickett's Fort occurred in 1780.
 In 1916, the Sons of the American Revolution dedicated a monument in honor of settlers who built the fort.
 When, in 1973, the traditional site of the fort was threatened by a Department of Natural Resources parking lot, the Marion County Historical Society created the Prickett's Fort Memorial Foundation and announced plans to reconstruct the historic structure.
 Discovering that the original fort site had probably been destroyed by the building of a railroad bridge in 1905, the Foundation decided to put the reconstruction on a small hill overlooking the river.
 Many old buildings donated to the project were torn down to provide timbers for the reconstruction.
 A Reconstruction Details Committee decided to design the fort reconstruction on the basis of a description by Stephen Morgan, the son of an early settler.
-The current reconstruction is 110 feet square with two-story blockhouses at each corner, fourteen small cabins lining internal walls, and a meeting house and store house in the common area.
+The current reconstruction is 110 ft2 with two-story blockhouses at each corner, fourteen small cabins lining internal walls, and a meeting house and store house in the common area.
 Unfortunately, the Morgan account was an inaccurate, perhaps even fraudulent, guide.
 The Prickett's Fort Memorial Foundation describes the 1974 reconstruction as "much more elaborate" than the original but claims that every feature in the reconstruction might have been found at some refuge fort in the region.